-Government and third sector portals
+Public and third sector portals and networks

-Gov.uk is the top level site for all government services and official bodies and there is a mass of information available: “The best place to find government services and information”.
-You can search by a general topic, e.g. education and learning, driving and transport, crime, justice and the law, money and tax, benefits, without needing to know what actual departments – national or local – are involved.
+GOV.UK is the top level site for all government services and official bodies and there is a mass of information available: “The best place to find government services and information”.
+You can search by a general topic, eg education and learning, driving and transport, crime, justice and the law, money and tax, benefits, without needing to know what actual departments – national or local – are involved.
 Detailed and advanced searches are also available.

 adviceUK is the UK’s largest support network for free, independent advice centres.
 It was formed in 1979 as the Federation of Independent Advice Centres (FIAC).
 They see the provision of free information and advice as a vital contribution to helping individuals and communities in need to enforce their rights and improve their quality of life. adviceUK has a regional structure which mirrors the Government Office regions of the UK.
 You can search on the site to find organisations by subject, e.g. housing or immigration, or by geographical area.
 They do not give advice directly to the public but help the viewer find the most appropriate organisation to do so.
 You can search for your nearest advice centres.

+Your Europe is an EU site providing help and advice for EU nationals and their families.
+There is detailed information on all aspects of Travel, Work & Retirement, Vehicles, Residence formalities, Education & Youth, Health, Family and Consumers.
 Your Europe Advice is an EU advice service for the public providing personalised advice to EU nationals on their rights under EU law.
 They work closely with SOLVIT, a problem-solving network that deals with problems between individuals or companies and the authorities in another country, in cases where there is a possible misapplication of EU law.

 The Legal Ombudsman for England and Wales has formal powers to resolve complaints about lawyers, free to the person with the complaint.
 The service is open to all members of the public, very small businesses, charities, clubs and trusts.
 It has been set up by the Office for Legal Complaints under the Legal Services Act 2007.
 The aim is to simplify the system and make sure consumers have access to an independent expert to resolve complaints.